Short term child care

-At the earnings register the pension insurance company can get selected.
+You can select the pension insurance company at the earnings register.
 The pension insurance company sends the invoice.
-The family will be charged a total TyEL fee of 24,80 % (year 2021) of the salary.
+The family will be charged a total TyEL fee of 26,20% (in 2024 26,12%) of the salary.

-- The babysitter’s part of the pension fee payment is either 7,15 percent (babysitters aged 17–52 and aged 63-67) or 8,65 percent (babysitters aged 53–62).
+- The babysitter’s part of the pension fee payment is either 7,15% (babysitters aged 17–52 and aged 63-67) or 8,65% (babysitters aged 53–62).
 The babysitter’s part of the pension fee can be subtracted from the payment given to the babysitter.

-The babysitters are responsible for paying their taxes and for getting liability insurance.
+The babysitters are responsible for paying their taxes and for getting a liability insurance.

 Visit Palkka.fi website for easier payments and other notifications (link can be found at the bottom of this page).